NaomiEisen/llm-d-rl-verl-integration/README.md

 1. `EnvoyAgentLoopManager` creates `LlmdActor` — a Ray actor **pinned to the head node** that starts EPP and Envoy.
 2. The actor:
    a.
 Writes the EPP endpoints YAML on the head node.
    b.
-Starts the EPP subprocess and waits for its gRPC health check.
+Starts the EPP subprocess.
    c.
-Starts the Envoy subprocess (`--disable-hot-restart`) and waits for TCP on port 8081.
+Starts the Envoy subprocess.
    d.
 Returns `<head-node-ip>:8081` as the Envoy address.
 3. `_create_llm_client` builds `EnvoyLLMClient` with that address.